RobinKwong/contemporarynarratives/pages/portfolio.md

 In early 2021, the Contemporary Narratives Lab embarked on its second project, bringing together interactive theatre-maker [Coney](https://www.youhavefoundconey.net/) and the Health Inequality team at Bureau Local, part of the [Bureau of Investigative Journalism](https://www.thebureauinvestigates.com/).
 The project is funded by a research grant from City, University of London.

-Unlike our previous pilot project, this partnership between Coney and the Bureau takes place over a longer ten-week period to create opportunities for sustained dialogue and collaboration.
-Both parties aim to use the opportunity to work with the public, reporting with rather than on people affected by changes to home care during the pandemic.
+Unlike our previous pilot project, this partnership between Coney and the Bureau took over a longer ten-week period to create opportunities for sustained dialogue and collaboration.
+Both parties aim to use the opportunity to work with the public, reporting _with_ rather than _on_ people affected by changes to home care during the pandemic.

 ![](/assets/img/ConeyTBIJ/homecare.png)